Should you invest in a Public Provident Fund or a Fixed Deposit?

-As convenient and safe form of savings, we look to invest either in Public Provident Fund (PPF) or Fixed Deposit (FD).
-Although both are investment instruments, the differences between PPF and FD are substantial, and each comes with its own set of features that make them unique for customers.
+As convenient and safe form of savings, we look to invest either in Public Provident Funds (PPF) or Fixed Deposit (FD).
+Although both are stable investment instruments, the differences between PPF and FD are substantial, and each comes with its own set of features that make them lucrative options for investors.

-Features and Benefits of PPF and Fixed Deposits
+Features and benefits of PPF and fixed deposit

-Here’s a brief comparison of different aspects of PPF and FDs:
+Here’s a brief lowdown on the different aspects of PPF and FDs:

 With PPF, the amount you invest will be locked in for 15 years.
 PPF doesn’t offer any other tenor to customers, so their amount remains locked in for 15 years.